cloudera/flink-tutorials/README.md

 TODO: Where do logs and metrics go, how to find what we are looking for + how to improve: Kafka logger (+metrics reported?)

-## Running Flink on Yarn
+### Running Flink on Yarn

 TODO: How Flink applications run on YARN, types of containes and overview of the deployment flow.
+Special parameter configuration for long running YARN applications.

 ### Configuring YARN for Flink applications

-### Resource allocation guidelines
+#### Resource allocation guidelines

+## Security

+### Kerberos authentication

+### TLS encryption

 ## Development guidelines